-RSVP required to participate.
+Workshop dates are every Thursday during the Spring semester.
 Space is limited.
 Click here to sign up for Community Workshop.

 Herstory’s Founder and Artistic Director novelist and essayist Erika Duncan, has devoted her life to giving voice to stories that have been silenced and unsung.
 Her novels and portraits of writers, artists, and pathfinders in the humanities and science, all touch on the moment that a spark was discovered, and were featured in her front page “Encounters” series in the New York Times Long Island Weekly, which appeared monthly for four years.